celeron55/taliaivo_sw/README.txt

 Using Taliaivo 1.0 hardware
 ---------------------------
 Manual fixes to be done on a fresh board:
-1. Solder a 470 ohm resistor from D3 positive side to U12.8 or U11.4
-	* This connects VUSB to PA9=OTG_FS_VBUS
-2. Solder a 4.7kohm resistor or wire from STM32 pin 37 to a nearby ground, for example the near side of R10 or the far side of R20
+1. Solder a 4.7kohm resistor or wire from STM32 pin 37 to a nearby ground, for example the near side of R10 or the far side of R20
 	* This connects BOOT1 to ground
 	* NOTE: There are multiple unused pins around pin 37, for example 35, 36,